Definitions

 - the twenty-third letter of the English alphabet, is usually a consonant, but sometimes it is a vowel, forming the second element of certain diphthongs, as in

 few ,how .
-It takes its written form and its name from the repetition of a V, this being the original form of Roman capital letter which we callU .
+It takes its written form and its name from the repetition of a V, this being the original form of the Roman capital letter which we callU .
 Etymologically it is most related tov andu .
 See V, and U. Some of the uneducated classes in England, especially in London, confusew andv , substituting the one for the other, asweal forveal , andveal forweal ;wine forvine , andvine forwine , etc. SeeGuide to Pronunciation , §§ 266-268.

-- n. the 23rd letter of the Roman alphabet
+- noun The twenty-third letter of the

 Examples